raspberrypilearning/flatgame/en/step_3.md

 --- /task ---

 --- task ---
-3. Send the images: On your phone or tablet, find the image(s) you want to send.
-Use the Share or Send option.
+3. Send the images: On your phone or tablet, find the images you want to send.
+Use the 'Share' or 'Send' option.
 Choose Bluetooth and select your computer from the list.
 --- /task ---

 --- task ---
-4. Accept on your computer: You may need to confirm the transfer or choose a location to save the file.
+4. Accept on your computer: You may need to confirm the transfer or choose a location to save the images.
 --- /task ---

 --- /collapse ---